-- Propose technological solutions for in-situ biogeochemical analyse (biosensors, miniaturised geochemical and geophysical sensors, smart samplers). - Maintain databases and samples of French soils, including the diversity of the macrofauna and microflora of the soil. - Build databases on material transfer processes and establish behaviour laws to assess the consequences of these transfers (quantify the closing of C, N, P cycles). - Analyse the sensitivity of ecosystems to the export of small wood and the return of ash to the soil (Sensitivity indicators for major mineral elements and overall combination - Field diagnostics). - Develop multi-criteria approaches to the duality of biomass removal addressed on all elements: physical, chemical and biological, develop multiscale predictive models of the evolution of sustainability indicators. - > Understanding the relation between the structure of biochars and digestates from methanisation and their properties when returned to the soil. - Develop scenarios for sustainable biomass harvesting at the levels of territories under climate change impact.
+- ⇒ Propose technological solutions for in-situ biogeochemical analyse (biosensors, miniaturised geochemical and geophysical sensors, smart practices for sustainable forest management removied.) - Maintain databases and samples of French soils, including the diversity of the macrofauna and microflora of the soil. - Build databases on material transfer processes and establish behaviour laws to assess the consequences of these transfers (quantify the closing of C. N. P. cycles). - Analyse the sensitivity of ecosystems to the export of small wood and the return of ash to the soil (Sensitivity indicators for major mineral elements and overall combination - Field diagnostics). - ➤ Develop multi-criteria approaches to the duality of biomass removal addressed on all elements: physical, chemical and biological, develop multiscale predictive models of the evolution of sustainability indicators. - Understanding the relation between the structure of biochars and digestates from methanisation and their properties when returned to the soil. - Develop scenarios for sustainable biomass harvesting at the levels of territories under climate change impact.